hypertidy/silicate/README.md

 The classes for all variants of simple features are not worked out, for instance a MULTIPOINT can end up with a degenerate (and expensive) segment table.

-More functions `sc_rand` provides random IDs, and `sc_node` is a worker for a arc-node intermediate model.
+More functions `sc_uid` provides unique IDs, and `sc_node` is a worker for a arc-node intermediate model.

 Intermediate models